Trump pleads not guilty to Georgia election subversion, seeks separate trial | Politics

 Trump pleads not guilty to Georgia election subversion, seeks separate trial

 Trump's lawyers also asked the judge to sever his case from some of his co-defendants who have sought a speedy trial in the case.
-This would put Trump's case on a different schedule from that of his co-defendant, Kenneth Chesebro, a lawyer for Trump's 2020 campaign, who is set to go to trial beginning in October.
-Trump's lawyers argued that they did not have sufficient time to prepare for the October trial date set for Chesebro.
+This would put Trump's case on a different schedule from that of a co-defendant, Kenneth Chesebro, a lawyer for Trump's 2020 campaign, whose trial is set to begin on Oct.
+23. Trump's lawyers argued that they did not have sufficient time to prepare for the trial date set for Chesebro.

+Ellis is charged with racketeering and pressing state officials to violate their oaths.
+Prosecutors say she urged Georgia lawmakers to back the fake elector plan.
+The 98-page Georgia indictment filed in mid-August charges Trump and 18 other defendants with a total of 41 criminal counts.

 The Georgia case is Trump's fourth indictment.
 He faces a New York state trial in March involving a hush money payment to a porn star and a federal trial in May in Florida for allegedly mishandling federal classified documents.
-Another indictment, in Washington federal court, accuses him of illegally seeking to overturn his 2020 election defeat.
-Trump is due to stand trial in March 2024 for that case, one day before Republican voters in more than a dozen U.S. states decide whether to give him a chance to recapture the White House.
+Another indictment, in federal court in Washington, accuses him of illegally seeking to overturn his 2020 election defeat.
+Trump is due to stand trial in March 2024 in that case, one day before Republican voters in more than a dozen U.S. states decide whether to give him a chance to recapture the White House.

 Trump has pleaded not guilty in all criminal cases and could spend much of next year in court, even as he campaigns to retake the White House.